 TENS can help with an array of various pain and is very commonly used amongst chronic pain sufferers who have developed resistance to prescription painkillers.
-Using more powerful and more potent drugs to receive the same relief can be worrying for many people and that is why an alternative like TENS is so popular.
+Using more powerful and more potent drugs to receive the same relief can be worrying for many people and that is why an alternative like TENS machines are so popular.

 How to Use Your TENS Machine

-Your TENS machine should come with comprehensive instructions that are easy to follow, however we will include some general use guidance here:
+Your TENS machine should come with comprehensive instructions that are easy to follow; however we will include some general use guidance here:

 In applying the electrodes, make sure the machine is turned off.
 Then you can test to make sure that it is working by turning it on while holding the pads in your fingers.
 If it tingles, it is working..

 When putting the electrode pads on, make sure you avoid any sensitive or irritated areas and only apply them to washed and dried skin on either side of the pain.
 The conductive gel covers electrodes and placed a minimum of an inch apart, slightly further if preferred.
 Once they have adhered to the skin you can move about your day as you ordinarily would.